michaelxu2288/michaelsdrone/readme.md

 # Drone

-Do you really want to know whats going on?
+MY NAME IS ANDREW RYAN AND IM CHOPPED

-Made by Andrew Lin.
+Made by michael xu
 ## What is this?
 This is an on going drone build with a Raspberry Pi (running Debian Linux) as the main flight controller.
 ## Languages